The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning

 In the above, we constructed CY$_1$ as a cubic ($d=3$) in $\IP^2$ ($n=2$), algebraically furnishing a torus into an elliptic curve \footnote{ Here is a wonderful quote and homage to Kronecker, from Tristan H\"ubsch, ``Algebraic curves were created by God, algebraic surfaces by the Devil; it is then only human to create algebraic 3-folds.'' }.
 Two simple numerologies should be noted: \begin{itemize} \item $1 = 2 - 1$: the dimension of the CY is 1 less than that of the ambient space since it is defined by a single polynomial; this is an example of a {\blue {\bf hypersurface}}. \item $3 = 2 + 1$: the degree of the polynomial exceeds the dimension of the ambient projective space by 1, and is thus equal to the number of homogeneous coordinates; this we will see to be precisely the Calabi-Yau condition. \end{itemize}

-We wish to construct a Calabi-Yau $(n-1)$-fold $M$ realized as a hypersurface in $\IP^{n}$, i.e., a single homogeneous polynomial of degree $d$ in $n+1$ projective coordinates.
-The formal way of doing this is to first write down the Euler short exact sequence \cite{hartshorne} (q.v.~Appendix \ref{ap:geo})
+We wish to construct a Calabi-Yau $(n-1)$-fold $M$ realized as a {\red hypersurface} in $\IP^{n}$, i.e., a single homogeneous polynomial, of degree $d$ in $n+1$ projective coordinates.
+The formal way of doing this is to first write down the short exact sequence \cite{hartshorne} (q.v.~Appendix \ref{ap:geo})

 The sequence essentially states that the tangent bundle of the ambient space $A = \IP^{n}$, when restricted to the hypersurface $M$, breaks up into the tangent bundle $T_M$ of $M$ and the normal bundle $N_{M / \IP^n}$ as $M$ embeds into $\IP^n$.
-However, $T_A$ does not quite {\it split} into the direct (Whittney) sum of the two, but is a non-trivial {\it extension} of the two.
-One consequence of \eqref{eulerES} is the Adjunction \cite{hartshorne} formula $K_M = \left. \left( K_{\IP^n} \otimes N_{M / \IP^n}^\vee \right) \right|_M$ for the canonical bundle $K_M$.
+However, $T_A$ does not quite {\it split} into the direct (Whitney) sum of the two, but is a non-trivial {\it extension} of the two.
+One consequence of \eqref{eulerES} is the Adjunction \cite{hartshorne} formula $K_M = \left. \left( K_{\IP^n} \otimes N_{M / \IP^n}^\vee \right) \right|_M$ for the {\red Canonical Bundle} $K_M$.
 Now, because $M$ is defined by a single polynomial of degree $d$, this normal bundle is simply $\cO_{\IP^n}(d)$.